‘From the Gates of Night I have come to the sill of day,

 Living Tradition

 I love the tradition’s deep rootedness in the wider current of western esotericism.
-That work of synthesis is presented throughout The Magical Philosophy, but it is even more apparent in the ritual work.
-The broad framework inherited from the Victorian occult revival is streamlined and modified by Hermetic and Gnostic material, its Qabalah enriched and deepened, suffused with planetary and spirit magic of the grimoires.
+A synthesis of that current is presented throughout The Magical Philosophy, but it is most apparent in the ritual work.
+A broad framework inherited from the Victorian occult revival is streamlined and modified by Hermetic and Gnostic material, its Qabalah enriched and deepened, suffused with planetary and spirit magic of the grimoires.
 Twentieth century advances in understanding the mind – as well as the history of magic – are brought to bear on the work.
 It is, however, decidedly not eclectic: it is not buffeted by the winds of esoteric fashion, precisely because it knows the rewards of deep practice.
 At its heart burns a living flame; as a living tradition, its research and evolution continues.

 It is a mystery tradition.
 That is, it prepares candidates for, imparts, and empowers them to transmit particular and profound spiritual experiences.
 Such experiences transform us in ways both hoped-for and unanticipated.
 The central theme of our mysteries is the Regeneration.
 As Denning and Phillips describe the Third Hall initiation: “He is gathered to the dim blue stillness of the vault; he hears the voice which placidly utters imperishable words, in even tones declaring changeless Truth as if no such thing as he had ever been; he is dissolved as if to naught; then, after silence, amid light and Memnon-cry of light’s triumph, he is drawn to his feet and forth.”